-Name Supported Elastic Version Enabled by default Feature Event and Alarm Forwarder >= 5.0 no opennms-es-rest Flow Support >= 6.2.4 yes opennms-flows Correlation Situation Feedback >= 6.2.4 no opennms-situation- feedback Alarm History >= 6.3.0 yes opennms-alarm-history- elastic
+Name Enabled by default Feature

+Event and Alarm Forwarder no opennms-es-rest

+Flow Support yes opennms-flows

+Situation Feedback (ALEC) no opennms-situation-feedback

+Alarm History yes opennms-alarm-history-elastic

-26.3.2.
-Alarm and Event Forwarder
+28.3.2.
+Event Forwarder

-The Alarm and Event Forwarder (formerly known as the Elasticsearch ReST plugin) forwards events and alarms to Elasticsearch.
-In combination with the alarm Alarm Change Notifier Plugin it also forwards alarm change events.
+The Event Forwarder (formerly known as the Elasticsearch ReST plugin) forwards events to Elasticsearch.

-The events and alarms in Elasticsearch can then be used for indexing, long time archival, plotting with Grafana and browsing with Kibana.
+The events in Elasticsearch can then be used for indexing, long time archival, plotting with Grafana and browsing with Kibana.